bluegreen-labs/snotelr/cran-comments.md

 Dear CRAN team,

-This is an update of the {snotel} package (version 1.3).
+This is an update of the {snotel} package (version 1.4).
 This package calculates and visualize 'SNOTEL' snow data and seasonality.

-The update includes a correction to the snow seasonality algorithm.
-This fix surfaces the offset parameter in the snow_phenology() function, which allows for high latitude and souther hemisphere (out of network) sites to correctly estimate snow phenology.
+This update implements a new API endpoint to provide access to the SNOTEL data.

 Kind regards,
 Koen Hufkens